 Infusionsoft’s update has introduced better a much sleeker way to visualize similar data.

-Now you can access administrative, marketing, sales, as well as order and billing reports from the dashboard in a few clicks.
+Now you can access administrative, inbound marketing, sales, as well as order and billing reports from the dashboard in a few clicks.

 Here’s a shot to help you visualize that: